coreos/ignition/.github/ISSUE_TEMPLATE/stabilize-checklist.md

 If there are any external kola tests that were using the now stabilized experimental spec that are not part of the Ignition repo (e.g. tests in the [fedora-coreos-config](https://github.com/coreos/fedora-coreos-config/tree/testing-devel/tests/kola) repo), CI will fail for the spec stabilization PR.

+For tests using experimental Ignition configs:

 - [ ] Uncomment the commented-out workaround for this in `.cci.jenkinsfile`.
 - [ ] When bumping the Ignition package in fedora-coreos-config, you'll need to update the external test in that repo to make CI green.
 - [ ] Comment out the workaround.

+For tests using experimental Butane configs:

+- [ ] Snooze the affected tests in [`kola-denylist.yaml`](https://github.com/coreos/fedora-coreos-config/blob/testing-devel/kola-denylist.yaml).
+- [ ] Stabilize the Butane spec and revendor into coreos-assembler.
+- [ ] Drop the snoozes.

 ## Other packages